 Why Our College?

-This subject at Paston College has student results in the top 10 nationally
+This subject at Paston College is very successful, with student results often in the top 10 nationally

-You'll learn four areas of law - The English Legal System and the nature of law, criminal law, the law of tort, and contract law
+You will study four areas of law- the English Legal System and the nature of law, criminal law, the law of tort, and contract law